StackVista/stackstate-docs/setup/agent/agent-v1.md

 {% hint style="warning" %}
 **Agent V1 (legacy) will be deprecated in a future release of StackState.**

-It is advised that you install Agent V2 and migrate any checks configured on Agent V1 (legacy) to run on Agent V2.
+It is advised that you install Agent V2 and migrate all checks to run on Agent V2.

 ➡️ [Migrate Agent V1 (legacy) to Agent V2](/setup/agent/migrate-agent-v1-to-v2)
 {% endhint %}